-Cover all annual issues as outlined in Table 3.2:

-In addition:

-History at each visit:

-- Full medication history and recreational drug

-use

-- Understanding of dosing instructions

-- Adherence

-- Mood

-- Adverse effects

-- Patients' concerns about medication

-According to any symptoms

-HIV viral load

-Every 6 months - could be up to 12 months if on a protease inhibitor

-CD4 cell count

-- If <200 cells/mm, test 3-6-monthly.
-If 200-350 cells/mm, test annually - If >350 cells/mm on two occasions >1 year apart, no further CD4 cell counts required

-6-12 monthly:

-- Full blood count

-- Renal profile

-- Liver profile

-- Bone profile

-- Dipstick urinalysis

-Annually:

-- Urine protein/creatinine ratio if protein positive in the urine dipstick analysis (may be more frequent if other co-morbidities that affect renal function) - Metabolic assessment: (if aged >40 years) lipid profile, HbA1c
+Cover all annual issues as outlined in Table 3.2: CD4 cell count In addition: History at each visit: Full medication history and recreational drug use Understanding of dosing instructions Adherence Mood Adverse effects Patients' concerns about medication If &lt;200 cells/mm, test 3-6-monthly.
+If 200-350 cells/mm, test annually If &gt;350 cells/mm on two occasions &gt;1 year apart, no further CD4 cell counts required 6-12 monthly: Full blood count Renal profile Liver profile Bone profile Dipstick urinalysis According to any symptoms Annually: Investigations HIV viral load Every 6 months - could be up to 12 months if on a protease inhibitor Urine protein/creatinine ratio if protein positive in the urine dipstick analysis (may be more frequent if other co-morbidities that affect renal function) Metabolic assessment: (if aged ≥40 years) lipid profile, HbA1c

-&lt;sup>1If ART is used as a 'treatment as prevention' strategy, viral load may need to be measured every 3-4 months.

-&lt;sup>2Unless there is subsequent treatment failure or new HIV-related symptoms.
+Unless there is subsequent treatment failure or new HIV-related symptoms.